Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

-\underline{\bf The generating function for independent random variables}\\ Let us assume, that we have two random variables.
-As an example we consider two dices.
-Throwing the two dices are two independent random events.
-The joint probability to obtain $k=1,\dots,6$ with the first dice and $l=1,\dots,6$ with the second dice is $p_k\,p_l$.
-This probability function is generated by

-i.e.\ by the product of the individual generating functions.
+\runinhead{The Generating Function for Independent Random Variables} Let us assume that we have two random variables.
+As an example we consider two dice.
+Throwing the two dice are two independent random events.
+The joint probability to obtain $k=1,\dots,6$ with the first die and $l=1,\dots,6$ with the second dice is $p_k\,p_l$.
+This probability function is generated by i.e.\ by the product of the individual generating functions.
 This is the reason why generating functions are so useful in describing combinations of independent random events.

 As an application consider $n$ randomly chosen vertices.
-The sum $\sum_i k_i$ of the respective degrees has a cumulative degree distribution which is generated by
+The sum $\sum_i k_i$ of the respective degrees has a cumulative degree distribution, which is generated by